Kreateer/discord-chaosbot/docs/index.md

 On the other hand, if you wish to make use of my bot, you're welcome to clone the repository and edit whatever you need to make your own bot.

-### About
+## About ChaosBot

-This is a personal (hobby) project as part of my quest to broaden my knowledge of Python and make some friends happy. ^^

-The bot is meant to be a fun chat bot that serves little purpose but to keep you entertained and is currently being used in a few Discord servers (guilds) for testing.
+The bot is meant to be a fun chat bot that allows users to search for and provide Warhammer 40k content.
+Right now it serves little purpose but to keep you entertained and is currently being used in a few Discord servers (guilds) for testing.

+## Project Goals

 My goals for this project are fairly simple: